portableant/museologi.st/content/blog/2022-11-03-reset-password.md

   - tech
 ---
 My mother recently changed hard ware and a spare imac 2013 was up for grabs, trouble was no one could remember the password to get in.
-No problem!
+Changing the password from another machine wasn't an option, password hints proved to be useless.
+So terminal is my friend.

 To reset on OSX do the following: